 - SEER: 14 or higher

-Taking advantage of this opportunity will not be the only savings you’ll find when you get a new high-efficiency heat pump.
-Some of the most efficient heat pumps can save you hundreds of dollars on your energy bills all year long.
-And your household will also have greater confidence in your HVAC system to keep your house at just the right temp.
+Qualifying for the tax credit won’t be the only savings you’ll observe when you get a new high-efficiency heat pump.
+Many of the most efficient heat pumps can save you hundreds of dollars on your utility costs throughout the year.
+And you’ll also have higher confidence in your HVAC system to maintain your indoor space at just the right temp.

-If you come across questions about your eligibility for a tax credit, or if there are further local savings you may be eligible for by installing a new high-efficiency heat pump, give our experts at Kilbourne Heating & AC a call at 561-287-7071.
-You could also visit ENERGY STAR or call your local utility establishment if you have questions about other eligible home products.
+Whether you think of questions regarding your eligibility for a tax credit, or if there are other local savings you could be eligible for by purchasing a new high-efficiency heat pump, give our pros at Kilbourne Heating & AC a call at 561-287-7071.
+You could also visit ENERGY STAR or contact your local utility company if you have questions about other eligible home products.